mothur/mothur.github.io/_wiki/edamame.md

 We now have 5710 unique sequences.
 At this point we have removed as much sequencing error as we can and it is time to turn our attention to removing chimeras.
-We\'ll do this using the VSEARCH algorithm that is called within mothur using the [chimera.vsearch](chimera.vsearch) command.
+We'll do this using the VSEARCH algorithm that is called within mothur using the [chimera.vsearch](chimera.vsearch) command.
 Again, this command will split the data by sample and check for chimeras.
 Our preferred way of doing this is to use the abundant sequences as our reference.
 In addition, if a sequence is flagged as chimeric in one sample, the default (dereplicate=F) is to remove it from all samples.
-Our experience suggests that this is a bit aggressive since we\'ve seen rare sequences get flagged as chimeric when they\'re the most abundant sequence in another sample.
+Our experience suggests that this is a bit aggressive since we've seen rare sequences get flagged as chimeric when they're the most abundant sequence in another sample.
 This is how we do it:

     mothur > chimera.vsearch(fasta=stability.trim.contigs.good.unique.good.filter.unique.precluster.fasta, count=stability.trim.contigs.good.unique.good.filter.unique.precluster.count_table, dereplicate=t)